jordan-iv/Jordan-iv/README.md

 # Howdy!
 I'm Ivy Jordan!
 I'm a third year Computer Science and Design student at Northeastern University, originally from San Antonio, Texas.
-Here's my README where you can well... read about me!
+Here is where you can learn a little bit more about me and my current and previous works in Computer Science.
+For my design work, feel free to check out my notion page or personal website: https://jordan-iv.github.io

 ## About Me 🌿

 **Here's what I'm currently learning:**
+- Experience Design
 - Human Computer Interaction
-- Experience Design
 - History of Technology
 - Typographic Systems